Rent a Sailboat in Croatia

 In which ports can I find a sailboat in Croatia?

-Due to their great popularity, sailing boat rentals are available in all of our sailing regions in Croatia.
+Due to their great popularity, sailing boat hire are available in all of our sailing regions in Croatia.
 The regions below are listed from north to south:

 How is the weather and sailing conditions in Croatia?